cosimoNigro/agnpy/README.md

 ## documentation and quickstart
 You are invited to check the documentation at https://agnpy.readthedocs.io/en/latest/.
-To get familiar with the code you can run the notebooks in `tutorials`.
+To get familiar with the code you can run the notebooks in the `tutorials` section of the documentation.

 ## dependencies
 The only dependencies are: